COVID-19: Fintiri confirms 5th case – The Sun Nigeria

 The Adamawa State governor, Ahmadu Umaru Fintiri, has confirmed a fifth case of Coronavirus in the state.

-While confirming the fifth case, the governor explained that one of the two Adamawa-bound persons who tested positive for Coronavirus at Gombe quarantine center is still at large.
+While confirming the fifth case, the governor explained that one of the two Adamawa-bound persons who tested positive for Coronavirus at Gombe quarantine centre is still at large.

 He made the remarks during a public address reviewing the lockdown in the state, over the weekend, in Yola, Adamawa state.